EMPLOYMENT OPPORTUNITIES

 Mō te tūranga/Primary Purpose

-To support individuals / whānau to make small achievable changes to improve their health and wellbeing.
-Green Prescription focuses on supporting healthy behaviour change by developing sustainable physical activity and nutritional habits.
+- To support individuals / whānau to make small achievable changes to improve their health and wellbeing.
+Green Prescription focuses on - supporting healthy behaviour change by developing sustainable physical activity and nutritional habits.

-To support increased access to approved community group strength and balance programmes and identify, coordinate, train and support falls prevention programmes with providers in the community.
+-To support increased access to approved community group strength and balance programmes and identify, coordinate, train and support falls prevention programmes with providers in the community.

-Ka kati nga tono mo te Paraire 15 o Noema, 2024, 5pm
+Ka kati nga tono mo te Mane 3 o Maehe, 2025, 5pm

 Me pēhea te tuku tono